src-bin/substrate-docs/www/src-bin.com/substrate/manual/getting-started/google-saml.md

-# GSuite SAML setup
+# Google SAML setup

-These steps must be completed by a GSuite Super Admin.
-Be mindful, too, of which GSuite account you're using if you're signed into more than one in the same browser profile.
+These steps must be completed by a Google Super Admin.
+Be mindful, too, of which Google account you're using if you're signed into more than one in the same browser profile.
 Google has a habit of switching accounts when you least expect it.

 1. Visit [https://admin.google.com/ac/customschema](https://admin.google.com/ac/customschema) in a browser (or visit [https://admin.google.com](https://admin.google.com), click **Users**, click **More**, and click **Manage custom attributes**)
 2. Click **ADD CUSTOM ATTRIBUTE**